 In what cases can registration in the Registry be denied?

-What are the obligations of the declarants?
+What are the obligations of declarants?

 Registration in the register of interest groups entails the following obligations: